RRDajay/Machine_Learning_Collection/README.md

-# Machine_Learning_Collection
+# Summary
-Compilation of machine learning projects using PyTorch
+Compilation of Convolutional Neural Network (CNN) techniques and architectures using PyTorch